 I'm a creative self-starter with a love of language and universal design.
 I started my career as an ESL teacher and educational writer.
 However, more recently I have combined a knack for clear communication with a passion for technology.
-As a soon-to-be MA in Professional and Technical Writing and CPACC (Certified Professional in Accessibility Core Competencies), I'm looking to continue working as a technologist specializing in accessible, user-centered design.
+As a Master of Professional and Technical Writing and a soon-to-be CPACC (Certified Professional in Accessibility Core Competencies), I'm looking to continue working as a technologist specializing in accessible, user-centered design.

 I started my career as a teacher of English as a Second Language.
 Although I enjoyed working with people from all over the world, after a decade of traveling and teaching I was ready for a change.
 In 2014, I began working as a freelance educational writer, and soon began to gravitate toward technical writing.
 As a self-starter with a love of language and a knack for explaining things to others, this was a natural fit for me.